 Positive-to-negative converters have high ripple current in both the input and output capacitors.
 For long capacitor lifetime, the RMS value of this current must be less than the high frequency ripple current rating of the capacitor.
 The following formula will give an approximate value for RMS ripple current.
-This formula assumes continuous mode and large inductor value.
+This formula assumes continuous conduction mode and a large inductor value.
 Small inductors will give somewhat higher ripple current, especially in discontinuous mode.
 The exact formulas are very complex and appear in Application Note 44, pages 30 and 31.
-For our purposes here I have simply added a fudge factor (ff).
-The value for ff is about 1.2 for higher load currents and L \geq 10μH.
-It increases to about 2.0 for smaller inductors at lower load currents.
+For our purposes here, a simple fudge factor (ff) is added.
+The value for ff is about 1.2 for load currents above 0.38A (in continuous conduction mode) and L $\geq 10 \mu H$.
+It increases to about 2.0 for smaller inductors at lower load currents (in discontinuous conduction mode).